furixturi/angular-node-project-scaffold/README.md

 ###Note:###
 1. With the release of Express 4.0.0 it looks like you need to do sudo npm install -g express-generator.
 [stackoverflow](http://stackoverflow.com/questions/23002448/express-command-not-found)
+2. Use [this](https://gist.github.com/jeffscottward/10419517) by [Jeff Scott Ward](https://github.com/jeffscottward) to work with Express 4.0.0